 Today 'the legend lives on' and the Chevron brand is now owned by WDK Motorsport, who are well-known in the world of classic racing car preparation.
 They build Continuation models of both the Chevron B8 and B16 and operate out of their premises in Stockbridge, Hampshire.

 Founded in 1993, Classic Motor Cars Ltd (CMC) are proud of the fact that they are now recognised as one of the world's leading, if not the leading, restorer of classic Jaguars.
-Staffed by a highly experienced team of engineers and technicians they are based at their Bridgnorth, Shropshire workshops, which currently covers over 40,000 sq ft.
+They are the only company to have won the Restoration of the Year Award twice in 2011 and 2017.
+Staffed by a highly experienced team of engineers and technicians they are based at their Bridgnorth, Shropshire workshops, which currently covers over 60,000 sq ft.
 They are able to provide their international clientele with a range of services from a simple oil change, performance and handling upgrades to full restorations and even bespoke car design and manufacture.
-They recently collaberated with Ian Callum, Jaguar Director of Design, to create the Mark 2 By Callum, his personal interpretation of the Jaguar Mk2.
-They are now going to produce this very special car in limited numbers.
+They have also collaberated with Ian Callum, Jaguar's recent Director of Design, to create the Mark 2 By Callum, his personal interpretation of the Jaguar Mk2.
+This very special car is available to order.